 absolute cinéphile

-when pompo hands gene the director’s chair and nathalie the lead role, they both go wild. it’s the kind of break people fantasize about, but few are truly ready for. and that pressure is felt in every frame.
+when Pompo hands Gene the director’s chair and Nathalie the lead role, they both go wild. it’s the kind of break people fantasize about, but few are ready for, and the pressure shows in every frame.

 why do we do things in life?

-why do anything at all? success, validation, purpose… it’s different for everyone. for some, it’s about proving something. for others, it’s about feeling something. pompo doesn’t offer a clean answer, but it does frame the question well. we act not because we always understand our reasons, but because the alternative — inaction — is worse.
+why do anything? success, validation, purpose — it differs for everyone. some act to prove something, others to feel something.
+Pompo doesn’t give a clean answer, but it frames the question well: we act not because we always understand our reasons, but because inaction feels worse.

 if everything is important, nothing is